hmito/esj73web/about_en.md

 |Oral Presentations, English Oral Presentations|○\*|
 |Junior Ecology Course, Public Lecture|◎|

-◎: On-demand streaming recorded by the organizers
+◎: On-Demand Streaming recorded by the organizers
-○: Self on-demand streaming recorded by presenters
+○: Self On-Demand Streaming recorded by presenters

 \* Streaming is available only if desired by the session organizers or presenters.